Partner News

 It’s a good idea to sign up to news alerts from a relevant publication or website.
 You can also make sure you follow trade bodies and professional organisations on social media, so you’ll see their updates and get plenty of notice as to any upcoming changes in the law.

-The biggest legal change affecting recruiters last year was IR35.
-With a few postponements to the introduction of the rules thanks to COVID, recruitment companies had plenty of time to prepare and get their compliance in place before the new rules came into effect.
+The biggest legal change affecting recruiters since 2020, is IR35.
+COVID postponed the introduction of the rules, meaning recruitment companies had time to prepare and get their compliance in place.

-However, it’s important not to let things slip as IR35 becomes business as usual.
-As the soft landing period for IR35 has now ended, HMRC are likely to take an increasing interest in how clients, contractors and recruitment firms are managing their IR35 processes and determining statuses.
+However, it’s important not to let things slip with IR35 now feeling more business as usual.
+With the soft landing period for IR35 at an end, HMRC are likely to take an increasing interest in how clients, contractors and recruitment firms are managing their IR35 processes and determining statuses.

 It’s also an opportunity for recruiters to use smart compliance processes to reassure potentially nervous clients that there is still plenty of scope to offer genuine outside IR35 opportunities to attract the most talented contractors.

-Find out more about how we can support your recruitment business with IR35 by getting in touch with our partnerships team or requesting a free demo of the Kingsbridge Status Tool.
+Find out more about how we can support your recruitment business with our complete IR35 solution by getting in touch with our partnerships team or requesting a free demo of the Kingsbridge Status Tool.